matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$codeImpl, $parameters)</code></pre>

-- array `&$codeImpl` An array containing snippets of code that the event handler can modify.
-Will contain the following elements: - **idSite**: The ID of the site being tracked. - **piwikUrl**: The tracker URL to use. - **options**: A string of JavaScript code that customises the JavaScript tracker. - **optionsBeforeTrackerUrl**: A string of Javascript code that customises the JavaScript tracker inside of anonymous function before adding setTrackerUrl into paq. - **protocol**: Piwik url protocol. - **loadAsync**: boolean whether piwik.js should be loaded syncronous or asynchronous The **httpsPiwikUrl** element can be set if the HTTPS domain is different from the normal domain.
+- array &$codeImpl An array containing snippets of code that the event handler can modify.
+Will contain the following elements:

+                        - **idSite**: The ID of the site being tracked.
+                        - **piwikUrl**: The tracker URL to use.
+                        - **options**: A string of JavaScript code that customises the JavaScript tracker.
+                        - **optionsBeforeTrackerUrl**: A string of Javascript code that customises the JavaScript tracker inside of anonymous function before adding setTrackerUrl into paq.
+                        - **protocol**: Piwik url protocol.
+                        - **loadAsync**: boolean whether piwik.js should be loaded syncronous or asynchronous

+                        The **httpsPiwikUrl** element can be set if the HTTPS domain is different from the normal domain.

 - array `$parameters` The parameters supplied to `TrackerCodeGenerator::generate()`.